-- a) Each Federation may send up to four skiers.
-Of these four skiers, a maximum of three of either sex is allowed. - Skiers not selected for their national teams may qualify to compete in the Under-21 World Championships per the Placement Eligibility Chart (Diagram 10) - b) The maximum age of any skier participating is 20 years as of December 31 preceding the tournament.
+- a) Each Federation may send up to six skiers.
+Of these six skiers, a maximum of four of either sex is allowed. - Skiers not selected for their national teams may qualify to compete in the Under-21 World Championships per the Placement Eligibility Chart (Diagram 10) or by placing in the top 3 in slalom, trick, jump, or overall in the most recently held World Junior Championships. - b) The maximum age of any skier participating is 20 years as of December 31 preceding the tournament.
 This means that the last year of eligibility of a skier is the year in which he has his 21st birthday.
 Specifically, this means that for the tournament in 2005, anyone born in 1984 or later is eligible.
 The year of birth is the year of the tournament -21.
-Please note that the World Championships in 2003 are under the special provision that qualifying year of birth is 1981 as the rules in different regions have different qualifying ages and this is meant to allow for that and allow the regions to adjust their rules for future tournaments. - c) Each skier participating must hold a valid rating card (no older than 1 year) showing these minimum results in the event in which he or she participates:
+Please note that the World Championships in 2003 are under the special provision that qualifying year of birth is 1981 as the rules in different regions have different qualifying ages and this is meant to allow for that and allow the regions to adjust their rules for future tournaments.

+c) Each skier participating must hold a valid rating card (no older than 1 year) showing these minimum results in the event in which he or she participates: